Index of household consumption of goods

 Since Statistics Norway gives high priority to timeliness in the release of statistics, the index of household consumption of goods may have to rely on preliminary estimates in some cases.
 Such estimates will be replaced in subsequent releases.

 The same methods and definitions that are used in the quarterly national accounts (QNA) are used in the calculation of the index of household consumption of goods.

 The general formula to calculate the consumption of a consumption group in current prices is as follows:

 where VC is the consumption group i in month m in current prices.
 B denotes the base year.

-I is the index of retail sales weighted together for consumption (COICOP) group i in month m.
+I is the index of wholesale and retail sales weighted together for consumption (COICOP) group i in month m.

 C is the consumption of COICOP group i in month m in constant prices.

 KPI is the CPI for consumption group i in month m.